JayeonKangNature/2022_Summer_Internship/README.md

 #### Week 4: Final project Trypanosmome Parasite Detection Model Construction

-The final project is a collaborative effort, strcutred as a team proejct with the goal of enhancing the performance of a Faster RCNN parasite detection model through preprocessing applied to meidcal images. we were provided with 2000 images with parasite and annotated them into json file using Roboflow.
-In contrast to previous approach, this project mainly utilize Detectron 2.
+The final project is a collaborative effort, structured as a team project with the goal of enhancing the performance of a Faster RCNN parasite detection model through preprocessing applied to medical images. we were provided with 2000 images with parasites and annotated them into JSON file using Roboflow.
+In contrast to previous approach, this project mainly utilizes Detectron 2.

 # After the internship, my little pride (Things that have been praised 😎)
 ## Week 1